Total TimePrep: 25 min. Bake: 15 min. + chilling

 - In a small saucepan, combine sugar and cornstarch.
 Stir in orange juice until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.

 - Remove from the heat.
 Stir a small amount of hot filling into egg yolks; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir for 2 minutes.
 Remove from the heat.
-Stir in the oranges, butter and orange peel.
+Stir in the oranges, butter and orange zest.
 Gently stir in lemon juice.
 Pour into pastry shell.

 - In a small bowl, beat egg whites on medium speed until soft peaks form.
 Gradually add sugar, 1 teaspoon at a time, beating on high until stiff glossy peaks form and sugar is dissolved.
 Spread evenly over hot filling, sealing edges to crust.

 - Bake at 350° for 15 minutes or until meringue is golden brown.
 Cool on a wire rack for 1 hour.
 Refrigerate for at least 3 hours before serving.
 Refrigerate leftovers.
-Yield: 8 servings.